buddyboss/buddyboss-platform/src/readme.txt

 = 1.0.5 =
 * Forums - Discussion/topic URL slugs from bbPress auto-migrate now
+* Forums - Fixed issues with replying to discussions on mobile
-* Activity - Fixed comments not working on new activity posts
+* Activity - Fixed comment issues on new activity posts
 * Documentation - Migrating from Boss Theme

 = 1.0.4 =